 There is some evidence about members of the Billungs owning the castle for several hundred years until it was, together with the adjoining chapel and dependencies, donated to the Cathedral of Hildesheim by a ‘Athelheidis ducissa’, which is assumed to have been a Billung heiress.

 An article in ‘Alt Hildesheim, 1981’ by Roland Webersinn purports to find evidence of Billung ownership in the fact that the castle’s private chapel was consecrated to Saint Willehad, Bishop of Bremen from 787 until his death in 789, and who Webersinn believes, could have been a member of a related branch of the Billungs from southern Germany, where this name, according to him, begins appearing around 800.
 Willehad as a church patron is indeed unusual in Lower Saxony, but the major problem with Webersinn’s assertion is that Saint Willehad, Bishop of Bremen, was a missionary born in Northumbria in the north of today’s England and therefore could not have been a descendant of whatever branch of the Billungs.
 Webersinn also spots a family connection to the Billungs in Saint Willehad’s successor, Willerich, who succeeded him in 805 after an interim period of several years.
 His assumption is based on nothing more than the similarity of name.
 This is as far-fetched an assumption as his other idea, that the name ‘Witegowo’, which he also attributes to a southern German branch of the Billung/Billings, might have been the source of the name for the Wittenburg.
-Unfortunately, Wikipedia’s otherwise informative entry on Kloster Wittenburgpresents Webersinn’s erroneous associations and speculations as encyclopedic facts and worse, combines them with other unrelated and unsupported assumptions.
+Unfortunately, Wikipedia’s otherwise informative entry on Kloster Wittenburgpresents Webersinn’s erroneous associations and speculations as encyclopedic facts.

 There is better evidence for possible Billung ownership of that castle: Another local historian, Philipp Meyer, Pastor in nearby Wülfingen at the time of his chronicling, tells us in his ‘Burg und Klause Wittenburg’ (Castle and Hermitage Wittenburg) in the Annual of Church History of Lower Saxony 1922, of other Billung properties in the neighbourhood of Wittenburg, – the obedience of Emmerke, the property at Poppenburg, which emperor Henry III gifted to the Hildesheim Cathedral in 1049 after having received it previously from Duke Bernhard (Billung), plus the prefectura which also encompassed Osethe, the latter always mentioned in connection with the castle.
 A few more Billung properties could be added in that vicinity, but suffice is to say that the Billungs had a strategic interest in being owners of a castle from which to protect these possessions.